purplepip/starter/README.md

 which uses this starter project.
 If you prefer to go manual then see the example pom.xml below.

 # Why this Starter?

 I tend to use so regularly it's easier for me to bundle what I use together to help me bootstrap my projects.
-The bootstrap project taps into the following *optional* components - cherry pick as you wish :)
+The bootstrap project taps into the following *optional* components :

 * Junit & Mockito - for testing
 * Lombok, SL4J and logback - for logging
 * Spring boot - for service rapid development
 * Jacoco code coverage
 * Auto Java formatting to google style guide

+Please feel free to use as is, or just cherry pick and copy what you want :)

 # Example pom.xml